nk-vo/reddit-scrape/README.md

 # reddit-scrape
-A Reddit Scraping Script especially for videos using Praw and RedDownloader APIs
+A Reddit Scraping Script especially for videos and images using Praw and RedDownloader APIs